 Query Tracker: querytracker.net Lots of kidlit creators have good results with this site.
 The paid version is more specific to your interests and scope.

-Association of American Literary Agents: AALitAgents.org Vetted agents with dropdown menu to search by subject focus category (children’s graphic novel, for example).
+Association of American Literary Agents: AALitAgents.org Vetted agents with a drop down menu to search by subject focus category (children’s graphic novel, for example).
 They also list if they are open to submissions.

 AgentsForIllustrators.com Agent search site specific to illustrators.